arkenidar/SSE-demo-an-alternative-to-websockets/README.md

 You can pay me for adaptations, improvements and related consulting.
 Remember to respect the liberal MIT licence! (e.g. give due credit).
 Commercial use allowed if licence is properly applied!
+I'm the original author so I can make exceptions to licencing terms for you, as you may need. (e.g. to use this for your purposes without mentioning me i.e. using a different licence).